Uptown Apartment Living

 Around the Neighborhood

-There are few neighborhoods that hold as much history as Uptown Chicago.
-After the World's Columbian Exposition, Uptown Chicago had a massive housing development period that has graced this neighborhood with the Uptown apartments for rent today.
-The apartment choices in this neighborhood are plentiful with not only one of the largest amount of apartments for rent, but also an ideal variety of sizes and vintage.
+Uptwon apartments are among a few neighborhoods that hold as much history as Uptown Chicago.
+After the World's Columbian Exposition, Uptown had a massive housing development period that has graced this neighborhood with the Uptown apartments for rent today.
+The Uptown apartment choices in this neighborhood are plentiful with not only one of the largest amount of apartments for rent, but also an ideal variety of sizes and vintage.

 Dining in Uptown